OXID-eSales/developer_documentation/development/tell_me_about/controller_as_service.rst

     Bad example:

-    .. todo: The "bad example" uses ContainerFacade, which is discouraged, but the text doesn’t explain why (e.g., tight coupling, testing issues).
+    .. todo: #HR: The "bad example" uses ContainerFacade, which is discouraged, but the text doesn’t explain why (e.g., tight coupling, testing issues).
 This could be expanded for clarity.

     .. code:: php